Yoctol/bottender/docs/channel-whatsapp-routing.md

 All available routes in `whatsapp` that recognize different kind of events:

-- `whatsapp` - triggers the action when receiving any WhatsApp events.
+- `whatsapp.any` - triggers the action when receiving any WhatsApp events.
 - `whatsapp.message` - triggers the action when receiving WhatsApp `received` events.
 Alias: `whatsapp.received`.
 - `whatsapp.media` - triggers the action when receiving WhatsApp `received` events includes media.
 - `whatsapp.received` - triggers the action when receiving WhatsApp `received` events.